 The City has worked with Tech Goes Home to provide free computer classes to business owners.
 Participating business owners receive small group coaching in English, Spanish, or Portuguese about how to improve their website, search listings, or financial management on the computer.
-At the end of the program, participants can purchase their own Chromebook at an extremely discounted rate, an opportunity that can make a big difference for a small business an environment that enables existing small businesses to thrive and produce entrepreneurial opportunities for new ones.
+At the end of the program, participants can purchase their own Chromebook at an extremely discounted rate, an opportunity that can make a big difference for a small business

+Continue to support small businesses.
+Work to create an environment that enables existing small businesses to thrive and produce entrepreneurial opportunities for new ones.
 Ensure that the regulatory environment supports the innovative business models necessary for businesses to adapt.